 The Difference Between Deep Drawing and Stamping

-Deep Drawing and Stamping are similar manufacturing processes that are often confused with each other.
+Deep Drawing and Stamping are similar manufacturing processes that are often confused with one another.
 Each process produces strong and durable parts with high accuracy and tolerances.

 Deep Drawing and Stamping each require a design process, with considerations of how the materials will affect the manufacturing process, production costs, and the ease of manufacture.
 Material thickness, the type of bending or formability involved are also characteristics that will be different for each process, depending on the shapes being formed, and the shape of the end product.
 While there are many similarities between these two processes, there are not as many differences.